If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 No. Emotions cannot be used to gauge the state of one’s heart.
 That is not their purpose.
 While in a healthy person feelings of holiness will often accompany holy choices and actions, it’s those choices and actions that make you holy, not the feelings.

-If you’re worshipping in church and all of a sudden emotions of love for others sweep over you, this is not indication you have actually become more loving.
+If you’re worshipping in church and the rock music is lifting you higher and higher with an elated feeling, and all of a sudden emotions of love for others sweep over you, this is not an indication you have actually become more loving.

 There will be a complete change in the life from a heart that is truly surrendered to Christ.
 There will not be just feelings of holiness and only tiny changes or no changes in the life; there will be a transformation and a daily process of sanctification.